BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

   * AWS Licensor licenses any Documents to you under the Creative Commons Attribution 4.0 International License (CC-BY 4.0); and
   * AWS Licensor licenses any Software to you under the Apache License, Version 2.0.

-**45.7.**  Developed Content may include AWS Content, or Third Party Content provided under a separate license.
+**45.7.**  In addition to Developed Content, deliverables may include AWS Content, or Third Party Content provided under a separate license.
 If there is a conflict between Section 45.6 above and any separate license, the separate license will control.

 **45.8.** Content that you provide or direct AWS to use for purposes of providing AWS Professional Services will be deemed Your Content.